tjoyner/ofvioletsandlicorice/chapter9.md

 He offered her his hand, she took it.
 Daniel held her close.
 Then he helped her up and they walked down the hall toward the stairs.
 Flop didn't follow.

 He offered to drive, but she told him that driving would calm her down.
 He asked her if Giulio had friends, they could start with them.
-Amalia had already made a round of phone calls to the few that she could count, but none of them had followed the poker game, much less heard from him afterwards.
+Amalia had already made a round of phone calls to the few that she could count, but none of them had followed the poker game, much less heard from him afterward.

 "Does he frequent any bars in the area?" he asked.